How you could get a student credit card

 Can I apply for a student credit card as an international student?

-International students can apply for a student credit card, but there may be a few additional steps.
-You may have to get an SSN or Individual Taxpayer Identification Number (ITIN) first.
-Learn more about how to get a credit card as an international student.
+International students may be able to apply for a student credit card, but they may need to get an SSN or Individual Taxpayer Identification Number (ITIN) first.

 Key takeaways: Getting a student credit card

-Getting a student credit card can be a step toward financial independence.
-And if it’s used responsibly, it can help you establish and build a good credit history.
-And that can help you reach future milestones, like renting an apartment or buying a car.
+Getting a student credit card can be a first step toward financial independence.
+And if it’s used responsibly, it can help you build your credit history, work toward higher credit limits and earn cash back rewards on everyday spending.

 If you’re looking for a way to build credit and earn rewards while you’re in college, using a student credit card responsibly may be a good option.